300 Pizza Huts, mostly dine-in locations, to close

 Up to 300 Pizza Hut restaurants will be closed, most of them dine-in locations not well suited for carryout and delivery at a time when millions of people are sheltering and eating at home.

-Lincoln is home to seven Pizza Hut dine-in restaurants and one express take-out.
+Lincoln is home to seven Pizza Hut locations (none dine-in) and one express take-out.
 It is not yet known if they are included in the closures.

 Pizza sales have exploded during the pandemic.
 Domino's last month reported a 30% spike in quarterly profits.
 On Monday, it said that it was hiring more than 20,000 people to handle surging orders.